Codecademy/docs/content/r/concepts/matrices/matrices.md

 In R, **Matrices** are rectangular data structures that contain elements of the same data type arranged in rows and columns.
 They provide a convenient way to store and manipulate structured data, making them widely used in various data analysis and statistical operations.

-Matrices in R are created using the `matrix()` function, which takes the data elements and dimensions as input parameters.
-The elements can be numeric, character, logical, or any other data type supported by R. The dimensions of a matrix define the number of rows and columns, allowing for organized storage and efficient computations. \par
+Matrices are created using the `matrix()` function, which takes the data elements and dimensions as input parameters.
+The elements can be numeric, character, logical, or any other data type supported by R. The dimensions of a matrix define the number of rows and columns, allowing for organized storage and efficient computations.

 Once created, matrices in R offer a wide range of operations and functions.
 You can perform basic arithmetic operations, such as addition, subtraction, multiplication, and division, on matrices of compatible dimensions.
 R also provides functions for matrix transposition, subsetting, row and column manipulation, and various matrix algebra operations like determinant calculation, inverse computation, and eigenvalue extraction.